viperleed/viperleed/doc/content/sections/structure_search.rst

 Structure search in ViPErLEED
 =============================

-The structure search in ViPErLEED is based on the structure search section of TensErLEED, though as with the other sections, ViPErLEED takes care of handling the input and output for the legacy code.
+The structure search in ViPErLEED is based on the corresponding section of TensErLEED.
+As with the other sections, ViPErLEED takes care of handling the input and output for the legacy code.
 The search is also the only part of ViPErLEED and TensErLEED that makes use of processes communicating via :term:`MPI`, if available (highly recommended).

-When a structure search is executed in ViPErLEED the following main steps are performed before the actual calculation starts:
+When a structure search is executed in ViPErLEED, the following main steps are performed before the actual calculation starts:

 #.
-The :ref:`file DISPLACEMENTS<displacements>` is read and interpreted.
+The :ref:`displacements` file is read and interpreted.
 #.
 The current :ref:`delta files<deltaszip>` are loaded and checked for
     compatibility.
 #.
-ViPErLEED generates and writes the TensErLEED inpute files
+The TensErLEED input files :file:`rf.info`, :file:`PARAM`, and
-    ``rf.info``, ``PARAM`` and ``search.steu`` based on the slab and :ref:`EXPBEAMS file<expbeams>`.
+    :file:`search.steu` are prepared based on the slab and on the :ref:`EXPBEAMS file<expbeams>`.
+(They are available for inspection among the :ref:`supplementary files<supp_files>` in the :file:`SUPP` directory.)
 #.
 Based on the slab symmetry and the
-    :ref:`symmetry settings<symmetry_settings>`, ViPErLEED determines the
-    symmetry-linked parameters and writes the parameter-space input file control.chem.
+    :ref:`symmetry settings<symmetry_settings>`, symmetry-linked parameters
+    are identified.
+The :file:`control.chem` input file for TensErLEED is written.
 #.
-ViPErLEED will then, based on :ref:`N_CORES<ncores>` and the presence
+Based on the :ref:`NCORES` parameter and on the presence of
-    of ``mpirun`` fetch the corresponding TensErLEED source code files and compile them **at run-time**. **Note** that this will require the pre-compiled object files :ref:`random_.o or MPIrandom_.o<mpirandom>`
-    to be present.
-    See the :ref:`installation section<installation>` for details.
+    :program:`mpirun` on the machine, the correct TensErLEED source files are collected.
+They are then compiled **at run time** (compilation information saved to :file:`SUPP/compile_logs/compile-search.log`).
+    When using early TensErLEED versions (< v1.7.4) the precompiled object files :file:`random_.o` or :file:`MPIrandom_.o` must be available at this stage.
+More information on compiling these files can be found in :ref:`this<mpirandom>` part of the :ref:`installation` section.
 #.
-The :ref:`search log file<log_files>` ``search-$timestamp`` is created
+The :ref:`search log file<log_files>` :file:`search-<timestamp>.log` is
-    and will be filled with progress information as the search continues.
+    created.
+It will be filled with progress information as the search continues.

-With the preparation finished, the search is now executed (via ``mpirun`` if available).
-Trial surface structures will be sampled using the algorithm described by :cite:t:`kottckeNewApproachAutomated1997`, with a starting configuration as defined by :ref:`SEARCH_START<searchstart>` and :ref:`SEARCH_POPULATION<searchpop>` parallel trial individuals.
-See also the section on the
-:ref:`optimization algorithm used in ViPErLEED<optimization_algorithm>`.
+With the preparation finished, the search is now executed (via :program:`mpirun`, if available).
+Trial surface structures are sampled using the algorithm described by :cite:t:`kottckeNewApproachAutomated1997`, with starting configurations as defined by :ref:`searchstart`, and :ref:`searchpop` parallel trial individuals.
+See also the section on the :ref:`optimization algorithm used in ViPErLEED<optimization_algorithm>`.

-ViPErLEED periodically monitors the search progress by reading the :ref:`SDTL<sdtl>` file and will report on the current best |R factor|
+ViPErLEED periodically monitors the progress of the search, reporting the best
-and the amount of sampled structures.
+|R factor| achieved up to that point and the number of sampled configurations.
-From this information, the files :ref:`search-progress.pdf<searchprogresspdf>` and :ref:`search-report.pdf<searchreportpdf>` will be generated and updated, which provides a graphical overview of the structure search progress and convergence. :ref:`search-progress.pdf<searchprogresspdf>` contains information related exclusively to the current TensErLEED structure-optimization, i.e., one block in the :ref:`DISPLACEMENTS file<displacements>`.
-ViPErLEED enables the user to chain and/or loop multiple TensErLEED structure-optimizations (see the :ref:`DISPLACEMENTS file<displacements>` syntax for details).
-In that case, :ref:`search-report.pdf<searchreportpdf>` summarizes the overall progress over all optimization runs.
+Based on the information read from the :ref:`sdtl` file produced by TensErLEED, the :ref:`searchprogresspdf` and :ref:`searchreportpdf`  files are generated and periodically updated.
+They provide a graphical overview of the progress of the structure search and of its convergence. :ref:`searchprogresspdf` contains information related exclusively to the current TensErLEED structure optimization, i.e., one block in the :ref:`displacements` file.
+ViPErLEED enables the user to chain or loop multiple TensErLEED structure optimizations (see the :ref:`displacements` syntax for details).
+In that case, :ref:`searchreportpdf` summarizes the overall progress, including all optimization runs.

-Once all required convergence criteria are met, the search will be cleanly aborted, the resulting files will be processed and :ref:`search-progress.pdf<searchprogresspdf>` and :ref:`search-report.pdf<searchreportpdf>` will be updated one last time with the final values.
-After this, the structure-search section is finished and ViPErLEED will continue with the next section as defined in the :ref:`RUN parameter<run>` (or stop if there are none).
+Once all the convergence criteria (see :ref:`SEARCH_CONVERGENCE`) are met, the search is cleanly aborted, the results are processed, and the :ref:`searchprogresspdf` and :ref:`searchreportpdf` files are updated one last time with the final values.
+This concludes the structure-search section.
+ViPErLEED proceeds by first executing a :ref:`super_pos`, then continuing to the next segment as defined in the  :ref:`RUN` parameter (or it stops if there is none).

 .. warning::
   **Remember** to call the :ref:`bookkeeper utility<bookkeeper>` with the ``-c`` flag after a ViPErLEED run containing a structure search, if you want to continue from the found best-fit structure.
-  **Otherwise the progress will be discarded** and following runs will start again from the refercence structure, unless :ref:`POSCAR<poscar>` and :ref:`VIBROCC<vibrocc>` are manually copied from the ``OUT`` directory.
+  **Otherwise the progress will be discarded** and following runs will start again from the reference structure, unless :ref:`POSCAR` and :ref:`VIBROCC` are manually copied from the ``OUT`` directory.